meatloaf111/mlnanodegree/capstone_report_template.md

 https://scikit-learn.org/stable/tutorial/machine_learning_map/

-I'm going to use ensemble model leveraging XGBoost or LightGBM.
+I'm going to use ensemble model leveraging XGBoost.

 ### Benchmark
 I will use very simple model such as logistic regression as a benchmark model.

 ## III.
 Methodology

-_(approx. 3-5 pages)_
+Based on the result of EDA above, I will use DayOfWeek, Time, Location(Longitute,Latitude) as predicators.

 ### Data Preprocessing
 - Year
 There are over 2 million records in a dataset.
 This is too many for my machine does not enough power to learn all those datasets.
 My interest is on the scenary of the place of the crime.
 Landscape changes with the time passes due to redevelopment etc.
 So I will focus on the latest data and use the data from 2015 to 2018.